Algebraic Structures

 Semigroups

-A semigroup is a pair $(S, \cdot)$ where $S$ is a set and $\cdot$ is a binary operation such that the following properties hold:
+A semigroup is a pair $(S, \cdot)$ where $S$ is a set and $\cdot$ is a binary associative operation:

 Associativity is the key structural property here.